-If you’re into yoga, we recommend adding — drumroll please — resistance bands!
+If you’re into yoga classes, we recommend adding — drumroll please — resistance bands!

-Once you learn how to do yoga with resistance bands, yoga somehow gets even better.
+Once you learn how to do yoga classes with resistance bands, yoga somehow gets even better!

-According to the National Institute for Fitness & Sport, resistance bands add extra tension and resistance to any movement you might incorporate into a workout.
-This requires your muscles to work a teensy bit harder — and it can be applied to yoga, too!
+According to the National Institute for Fitness & Sport, resistance bands add extra tension and resistance to any movement in your workout.
+This requires your muscles to work a teensy bit harder — and it can be applied to yoga workouts (both in-studio and online yoga), too!

 They add that another perk of resistance bands is that they make for much less limited workouts, especially compared to exercises that use free weights or weight machines.

-As if you needed more reasons to explore resistance bands as part of your exercise routine — and your yoga routine! — you might want to consider the convenience and portability factors.
+As if you needed more reasons to explore resistance bands as part of your exercise routine — and your online yoga classes — consider the convenience and portability factors.

-These bands are simple to store and can easily be packed into bags for all kinds of travel.
-Like our bulldog online yoga classes, they’ll make it easy for you to get a good workout in no matter where you are.
+And, these bands are simple to store and can easily be packed into bags for all kinds of travel.
+Like our bulldog online yoga classes, they’ll make it easy for you to get a good yoga workout in no matter where you are.